paulkn/esar/src/pages/index.md

 title: ESTHERS ARISE
 image: /img/home.jpeg
 ---
+# ACTIVATING women to ARISE and take ACTION

+# FOR SUCH A TIME AS THIS!</span>

 # JOIN THE ESTHERS ARISE MOVEMENT

 ### The Esthers Arise Movement has a vision to mobilize and activate women across the nations to arise and take action for such a time as this.